 Access keys are keyboard shortcuts that allow you to go to specific parts of this site.
 This means, when using certain browsers on a desktop or laptop computer, you can navigate the site without using a mouse or similar device.

-Windows users should press the "Alt" key together with the relevant number below, then "Enter".
+- Chrome users for Windows should press the "Alt" key together with the relevant number below.

-Apple Mac users should press the "Ctrl" key together with the relevant number, then "Enter"
+- Apple Mac users should press the "ctrl" key together with "alt" and the relevant number below.

 7 Contact us

 You may need to download a programme to your computer in order to access some of our content (including Microsoft Word documents, Microsoft Excel spreadsheets and PDF files).
 Find out more.

 Most mobile phones and tablet devices have accessibility features built in.
 These include the option to read out the text on the page, make the text size bigger and change the colour of a webpage background and text.

 These features are normally found under 'Settings' then 'Accessibility' on devices.
 Please consult your device user guide for further details.

 An explanation of Web Standards, and how they have been applied here on hertsdirect.org